open-covid-19/data/src/README.md

 ### Pipeline Chain
 A `PipelineChain` object wraps a list of individual `Pipelines`.
 Each pipeline is executed in order and the output is combined into a single data table.
-When values for the same `key` (or, if present, `key`-`data` pair) overlap, the value present in the last pipeline in the list is chosen.
+When values for the same `key` (or, if present, `date`-`key` pair) overlap, the value present in the last pipeline in the list is chosen.
 For example, if `pipeline1` outputs `{key: AA, value: 1}` and `pipeline2` outputs `{key: AA, value: 2}`, then the combined output will be `{key: AA, value: 2}` -- assuming that `pipeline2` has a higher index than `pipeline1` in the list.
 For this reason, you should order your pipelines from less